 Articles | By Rebecca F. Alperin, Matthew L. Mitchell and Amanda E. Thibodeau | 11/19/24

-‘Tis the Season for Handbook Updates
+‘Tis the Season for Employee Handbook Updates

 Articles | By Rebecca F. Alperin, Matthew L. Mitchell and Amanda E. Thibodeau | 11/19/24

-An end-of-year action item for many employers is updating handbooks and policies as we look into the new calendar year.
+An end-of-year action item for many businesses is updating employee handbooks and policies as we look into the new calendar year.
 It’s a great time to review policies to see what works, what does not, and what policies need updating due to changes in the law.
 Here’s what’s on the Morse Employment Team’s new year update list related to changes in the law:

 Updates to the Massachusetts Earned Sick Time Law: